We understand, white spots on the face can be irritating! Be it the patches of discoloration, the small bumps or all the different forms they come in.

 5. Idiopathic Guttate Hypomelanosis

-Idiopathic guttate hypomelanosis are white spots often called sun spots.
+Idiopathic guttate hypomelanosis are often called sun spots.

 Although the cause of Idiopathic guttate hypomelanosis is unknown, it is believed to be related to prolonged UV exposure.

-Most white spots are harmless.
+Most white spots are harmless and you can stop wondering what they are.
 But consider making a visit to your dermatologist when the spots begin to grow in size or spread.

 Was this Article helpful?